Types of Conjunctions

-Conjunctions are words that link other words, phrases or clauses.
+Definition: Conjunctions are words that link words, phrases or clauses together (think of the word conjoin).
 There are three types of conjunctions: coordinating, subordinating and correlative conjunctions.
+This article will give you several examples of conjunctions based on their type.

 - I can go shopping after I finish studying for my exam. (when)